Chamber brings 'Game of Life' to 8th graders

 The Madison County Chamber of Commerce decided to take on this task and applied for a grant through the Learning Zone After School Program.
 The chamber was awarded the grant and quickly began implementing the Game of Life classes during Learning Zone at Kelly A. Burlison Middle School.

-December 15, the program came to an end as the entire eighth grade class participated in The Game of Life demonstration.
-During the event, each student picked a career, received his or her pay check (minus taxes), and then had to work his or her way through life without going over budget.
+On Dec, 15, the program came to an end as the entire eighth grade class participated in the Game of Life demonstration.
+During the event, each student picked a career, received his or her paycheck (minus taxes), and then had to work his or her way through life without going over budget.

 The KABMS gym had stations for students to purchase a car, purchase or rent a home, purchase insurance, pay utility bills, decide how they would budget for food and clothing, pay student loans, pay property and personal property taxes, and finally before checking their budget sheets, they each spun the "That's Life" wheel.